 Ao Phang Nga national park is located slightly north of Phuket, about an hour drive.
-The national park is a great option for a day trip from Phuket – it’s only about 1 – 1.5 hours drive north from Phuket island itself.
+The national park is a great option for a day trip from Phuket – it’s only about a 1 – 1.5 hour drive north from Phuket island itself.
 There are plenty of beautiful sights to see here – Phang Nga Bay is known for its dramatic landscape, made of limestone islands that give the place a unique look.

 So what can you expect to see in Phang Nga Bay?
 Fear not, I went to Phuket last month and decided to take the day trip out to Ao Phang Nga National park.
 Despite having been to Phuket many times before, I actually never made it out here before my last trip!